-Space ISAC’s seventh annual Value of Space Summit (VOSS VII) will explore the theme Resilience by Design: Building, Operating, and Defending Space Capabilities.
+Space ISAC’s seventh annual Value of Space Summit (VOSS VII) will explore the theme of Resilience by Design: Building, Operating, and Defending Space Capabilities.

 VOSS VII serves as an annual forum for Space ISAC members and partners, bringing together leaders and experts from across the space, security, and threat intelligence communities to advance the resilience of the global space ecosystem.
 This year’s theme highlights the importance of embedding resilience across the full lifecycle of space systems, from design and development to operations and defense.
 As space capabilities become increasingly critical to economic prosperity, national security, and daily life, collaboration across government, industry, and academia is essential to ensuring these systems remain reliable, adaptable, and secure in an evolving operational environment.